Thursday, August 31, 2017

 For my Dad the G.I.
 Bill...

-My take on Hillbilly Elegy is that it's not an essential read, but you may find it interesting, with notes that resonate in aspects of your own experience.
+My take on Hillbilly Elegy is that it's not an essential read, but it does reflect the culture of this region, with notes that resonate in aspects of one's own experience.
 I myself recognize features of the story because my roots are Eastern Kentucky and the characters in the book in various ways reflect some characters in my extended family.
 My grandfather was a moonshiner who fled to West Virginia when the Feds came to bust the stills in the hollers.
 My grandmother was seven months pregnant with my father when Grandpa began a six month stint as a coal miner.
 He was illiterate when they married, but Grandma had been a teacher in the one-room schoolhouse downriver from the mountain Grandpa lived on as oldest of eleven kids.
 When my father was four months old the family up and left that West Virginia mining town and headed to the big city.
 Grandma had taught her man how to read and write at this point so he was able to fill out a job application and get a job.

 ...was a stepping stone to this.